 Take advantage of every skill, software, and equipment around you.
 Firstly, you should start editing with your choice of editing software.
-On a Mac, try using iMovie and if you are a PC user, start with Windows Movie Maker.
-From either one of these, you may progress to more advanced software.

 Also, each social media platform has its own specifications.
 Therefore, you need to tailor your video for each platform.
 There are length limitations to keep track of.
 Also, there are ideal social media video lengths, based on ads performance data that you need to be aware of.

 Each social media platform evolves according to user requests and experiences.
 So, you need to be familiar with the platforms’ UX to make your content look like it belongs there.

 Since over half of online video viewers’ use of mobile devices, it is advisable to optimize your videos for small screens.
 For mobile video editing, square video is the best option.
 Get familiar with each platform to know about their permitted aspect ratios.

 In the same way, you wouldn’t use the same application when applying to jobs at two different companies, you shouldn’t use the same video for different social platforms.
 This means that you should create a customized video for the different social apps that exist and on which you want to upload your content.